pinkelement/dark-chrome/README.md

 4. Disable **Developer Mode**.

 # License
 The Dark Chrome browser extension is free for personal use.
-If you like the extension, please consider donating via Paypal.
+If you like the extension, please consider donating via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=582D96R5D5CBY&source=url).

 # Privacy Policy
 The Dark Chrome browser extension does not collect any user data.